-Style Curator’s top 10 vibrant contemporary artists: The most colourful artists we’ve featured
+Style Curator’s top 10 vibrant contemporary artists

 The latest trend forecast in design is a COLOUR!
 After years of neutral, earthy decor and furniture trending, we’re about to see a return of colour in a big way — and we’re here for it!
 One of our favourite ways to bring colour into the home is through artwork and at Style Curator, we’ve been lucky to interview some of the top contemporary artists, both locally and abroad.